 - Set time aside each day or week to do something you enjoy.
 For example, have a bath, play netball, read a book, watch TV and so on.

 - Pursue your own work or creative interests.
-For example, do an adult short course, go for a promotion and so on.
+For example, do a short course, play a musical instrument and so on.

 - Look after your physical health, have regular check-ups with your doctor, and eat well.

 - Make a deal with a friend to care for each other’s children so that you can have a break or go on a date with your partner.